Q. What is the Optional Voluntary Retirement Incentive Program (OVRIP)?

 Q. Will I be paid for unused annual leave time?

 A. Employees who elect to participate in the Program will be paid for their remaining annual leave hours up to a maximum of 240 hours.
 The amount paid will be equal to the individual’s hourly rate of pay times the number of eligible annual leave hours.
-Any remaining annual leave hours over the maximum number allowed will be forfeited.
+Any remaining annual leave hours over the maximum number allowed will be forfeited or may be donated to the Catastrophic Leave Bank.
 The annual leave payment will be paid separately from the OVRIP payment.

 Q. If I retire under the Program, can I apply for another job at Arkansas State University-Jonesboro?